Medical expert of the article

 Acute intrauterine fetal hypoxia

-The pathogenesis of acute fetal hypoxia is characterized by the rapid inclusion of reflex-adaptive reactions of the fetal and neonatal cardiovascular system with minimal changes in metabolism.
+The pathogenesis of acute fetal hypoxia is characterized by the rapid activation of reflex-adaptive reactions of the cardiovascular system of the fetus and newborn with minimal changes in metabolism.

-Acute oxygen deficiency causes a rapid drop in its partial pressure in the fetus's blood, in response there is an activation of the adrenal system of the adrenal cortex, ejection of catecholamines into the vascular bed, an increase in cardiac output, and the appearance of a tachycardia that provides blood and, along with it, oxygen to vital organs.
-At the same time, compensatory spasm of peripheral vessels develops, where acidic metabolic products are deposited without penetrating into the central bloodstream.
+Acute oxygen deficiency causes a rapid drop in its partial pressure in the fetus's blood, in response to which the adrenal system of the adrenal cortex is activated, catecholamines are released into the vascular bed, cardiac output increases, and tachycardia occurs, which ensures the flow of blood and oxygen to vital organs.
+At the same time, a compensatory spasm of the peripheral vessels develops, where acidic metabolic products are deposited without penetrating into the central bloodstream.

-If the oxygen balance is not restored, the compensatory mechanisms fail: the function of the adrenal cortex is depleted, bradycardia develops, and blood pressure in the central vessels falls.
-Blood flows from the central bloodstream into the peripheral channel, a sharp drop in oxygen perfusion occurs in vital organs, which leads to their hypoxia, anoxia, and ischemia.
-In this case, the child can be born in a state of hypoxic shock or coma.
-Cases of fetal or neonatal death are possible.
+If the oxygen balance is not restored, the compensatory mechanisms fail: the function of the adrenal cortex is depleted, bradycardia develops, and arterial pressure in the central vessels drops.
+From the central bloodstream, blood flows into the peripheral bloodstream, and there is a sharp drop in oxygen perfusion in vital organs, which leads to their hypoxia, anoxia, and ischemia.
+In this case, the child may be born in a state of hypoxic shock or coma.
+Death of the fetus or newborn is possible.

 Classification of fetal hypoxia